Lector's Notes

-First reading, Jeremiah 23:1-6
+First Reading, Jeremiah 23:1-6

 Our Liturgical Setting: Today's gospel, Mark 6:30-34, says that a crowd of followers seemed to Jesus "like sheep without a shepherd."
 His response is to teach them.
 This passage from Jeremiah, roughly 600 years earlier, is about negligent "shepherds" (king, priests, other prophets) of God's "flock," the simple people who needed and deserved better leadership.